 To make these little buggers, make your cake pop batter and then make small cake balls.
 I measured out regular size pops and then cut them in half.
+Roll them smooth.

+I used Chococones as the bases.
 Have you seen these little candies??
 They are little cookie dipped in chocolate.
 I love them!